76mrmario/kubix/readme.md

 # Kubix
 Created for testing and learning with Docker.
-Simple Dockerfile.
+It uses a simple Dockerfile.
 It's a little http-server that return somthing to sender.
 Based on node.js http-server.
 ### Basic Dockerfile Instructions